kraken-gz/MyBible-Translation/README.md

 # MyBible-Translation
-Translation I'm doing with dev of the app (MyBible, https://mybible.zone/en/)
+Translation I'm doing with dev of the app [MyBible](https://mybible.zone/en/)